Pjv93/aws-oidc/jenkins/README.md

 - **Permissions Management**: Ensure the `JenkinsAccessRole` permissions are aligned with the specific needs of your pipelines, following the principle of least privilege.
 - **Automated Key Rotation**: The setup enables auto-rotation of private keys, further securing Jenkins server access to AWS.

+## FAQ

+### How does this setup differ from the Jenkins Pipeline AWS Plugin?

+This setup differs in security, credential management, and intended use cases.
+While the Jenkins Pipeline AWS Plugin is often convenient for AWS-hosted Jenkins instances, this repository’s SSM Hybrid Activation method is better suited for securely managing on-premises Jenkins servers that require AWS access.

+---

+### Which option is more secure for an on-premises Jenkins server?

+**This repository’s SSM Hybrid Activation setup is generally more secure for on-premises Jenkins servers** because it avoids static credentials entirely.
+By leveraging AWS Systems Manager (SSM) for hybrid activation, credentials are dynamically issued by AWS through role assumption, reducing the risk of exposure and eliminating the need for manual key rotation.

+---

+### Do both options support temporary credential rotation?

+Yes, both options can use temporary credentials, but they differ in how they’re managed:

+- **SSM Hybrid Activation (this repository)**: Credentials are automatically rotated by AWS without user intervention.
+This approach avoids static access keys and issues fresh credentials every session, with AWS handling all expiration and renewal through Systems Manager.

+- **Jenkins Pipeline AWS Plugin**: While it can assume roles to obtain temporary credentials, it commonly relies on static credentials (access keys) for on-premises Jenkins servers.
+Without additional setup, these credentials need manual rotation.

+---

+### Which option is easier to set up?

+- **Jenkins Pipeline AWS Plugin** is generally easier to set up, especially for Jenkins instances within AWS, as it only requires installing the plugin and providing access credentials (either static keys or role-based).

+- **SSM Hybrid Activation (this repository)** requires a more comprehensive setup, including a CloudFormation stack deployment and the installation of SSM Agent on the Jenkins server.
+However, this initial setup offers a more secure, managed environment with automated credential handling.

+---

+### Can this repository's setup be used with Jenkins Pipeline scripts?

+Yes, the Jenkins server set up with SSM Hybrid Activation can interact with AWS services directly in pipeline scripts, just as it would with the Jenkins Pipeline AWS Plugin.
+Once the Jenkins server is registered and has the necessary IAM role (`JenkinsAccessRole`), it can securely access AWS resources and use AWS CLI commands in scripts without hardcoded credentials.

+---

+### Does either option support automatic key rotation for the SSM Agent?

+- **SSM Hybrid Activation (this repository)**: Includes configuration for automatic key rotation within the SSM Agent by setting `KeyAutoRotateDays`.
+This provides daily key rotation, which adds security to the agent’s encrypted communications.

+- **Jenkins Pipeline AWS Plugin**: Does not manage key rotation for the SSM Agent.
+Users would need to set up any encryption or key management practices separately if required.

+---

+### Which option is best for a Jenkins instance hosted within AWS?

+For Jenkins servers within AWS, the **Jenkins Pipeline AWS Plugin** may be more convenient, as it allows seamless integration with IAM roles and requires minimal setup.
+The plugin can assume roles within AWS environments without needing hybrid activation, and it supports AWS CLI commands directly in pipeline scripts.

+---

+### When should I use this repository over the Jenkins Pipeline AWS Plugin?

+Use **this repository’s SSM Hybrid Activation setup** if:

+- Your Jenkins server is hosted on-premises or outside AWS, and you need secure AWS access without static credentials.
+- You want AWS to handle all credential rotation, expiration, and renewal automatically.
+- You require a setup with no hardcoded credentials, leveraging IAM roles and SSM’s secure connection.

+The **Jenkins Pipeline AWS Plugin** is a good choice if:

+- Your Jenkins server is hosted within AWS.
+- You need a quick and easy way to execute AWS CLI commands within Jenkins Pipeline scripts.
+- You have secure access management already in place, especially if using static credentials in on-premises setups.